Hirata’s Corporate Governance

 Skills Matrix of the Company’s Directors

-For the Board of Directors to fulfill its responsibilities of “realizing sustainable growth” and “supervising business execution,” the Company has defined the key skills and areas of experience required of its directors—corporate management, industry knowledge, technology/research and development, global, risk management, finance and accounting, and ESG—and aims to maintain a Board of Directors that is well-balanced in terms of its composition.
+For the Board of Directors to fulfill its responsibilities of realizing sustainable growth and supervising business execution, the Company has defined the key skills and areas of experience required of its directors—corporate management, industry knowledge, technology and research and development, global perspective, risk management, finance and accounting, and ESG expertise—and aims to maintain a Board of Directors that is well balanced in terms of its composition.

 Appointment/Non-reappointment of Directors